CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 3: Configuring F5 Advanced Web Application firewall.md

     ![](../images/f5-14.jpg)

-1. Refresh the page and verify if the created pool's status is shown as available (indicated in green)
+1. Refresh the page and verify if the created pool's status is shown as **Available** (indicated in green)

    ![](../images/f5-poolstatus.png)